-- Drop, Cover, and Hold On: All HMC faculty, staff, and students should Drop to the ground, take cover under a table or desk, and Hold On to it as if a magnitude 7.8 earthquake were happening.
+- Drop, Cover, and Hold On: All College faculty, staff, and students should drop to the ground, take cover under a table or desk, and hold on to it as if a magnitude 7.8 earthquake were happening.

 - While still under the table, or wherever you are, look around and imagine what would happen in a big earthquake, when shaking may last for 1–2 minutes!

 Harve Mudd Community: Consider These Questions